strihavkaJakub/optimized_parking_app_v2/README.md

 # OptimizedParkingApp

-An app that helps optimize parking in a parking lot.
+An app that helps optimize charging in a parking lot.